 Kyōsai: The Man of Many Myths – An Evening with the Royal Academy of Arts

-Discover the witty, imaginative and genre-defying work of virtuoso Japanese painter Kawanabe Kyōsai (1831–1889) in a special evening at Japan House in partnership with the Royal Academy of Arts coinciding with their exhibition Kyōsai: The Israel Goldman Collection.
+Discover the witty, imaginative and genre-defying work of virtuoso Japanese painter Kawanabe Kyōsai (1831–1889) in a special talk at Japan House in partnership with the Royal Academy of Arts coinciding with their exhibition Kyōsai: The Israel Goldman Collection.

 One of the most celebrated artists of late nineteenth-century Japan, many labels have been attached to Kyōsai throughout the ages: from ukiyo-e artist, academic Kanō-school painter to Hogarthian political satirist.
 The artist’s love of sake has also inspired a colourful image.